MansoorAwais/compute.rhino3d.appserver-main_awais/README.md

-Go to the following link: https://bim-gear-mechanics.herokuapp.com/examples/gear/ Change the parameters (Number of teeth, Rotation, Gear Depth and Inner Diamter of gear) with sliders After completing the csutomization download teh 3d model file.
+Go to the following link: https://bim-gear-mechanics.herokuapp.com/examples/gear/ Change the parameters (Number of teeth, Rotation, Gear Depth and Inner Diamter of gear) with sliders After completing the csutomization download the 3d model file.

 Plugins >>>
 Native GH Components